-In your writing for Textbroker, you might have noticed that, when you write about business topics, you use words like staff or committee; other topics might require you to use words like society, team, group, audience or family.
+In your writing for Textbroker, you might have noticed that, when you write about business topics, you use words like staff or committee; other issues might require you to use words like society, team, group, audience, or family.
 These words are all known as collective nouns.
 Collective nouns bundle individuals into a whole that acts as a single unit.
 Therefore, most of the time, collective nouns use a singular verb.

 • The committee holds meetings at the local recreation center.